RichSeibert/bigkahuna/README.md

 # bigkahuna
 Host to control workers.

-- Run with `bash run_server.sh &` to run in the background.
+- Run with `nohup bash run_server.sh &` to run in the background.
 - `ps aux | grep python`